sarahdavies186/CV/README.md

 #### Creative

 Coming from a design background gives me a unique perspective and has allowed me to also use previous experience with software such Adobe PS, AI, XD, ID and figma.
-This has allowed me to collaborate on the design process of projects, and create an experience suitable for the user.
+This has allowed me to collaborate on the design process of projects, and create a tailored experience for the user.

 ## Work Experience